pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

 For this section you need the following:

 1. Think up an initial working title for your project.
-2. List two artistic goals for each person on your team, and how you plan on accomplishing them.
+2. List two artistic messages for each person on your team, and how you plan on accomplishing them.

-For example, if you are planning on creating a suspenseful aesthetic, that would be a messaging goal.
+For example, if you are planning on creating a suspenseful aesthetic, that would be a goal.
 You could accomplishing that feeling by using lighting that creates long shadows and adding suspenseful music to your video.
 You can write about the artistic elements of color and how you plan on choosing dark colors.
+"Lighting" is not the goal, creating a "suspenseful atmosphere" is.
-By using the elements of shape, jagged shapes can make things seem dangerous.
-Images can have balance, or if you want suspense maybe we make t he image seem  unbalanced.
+By using the
+elements of shape, jagged shapes, you can make things seem dangerous.
+Images can have balance, or if you want suspense maybe we make the image seem unbalanced.
 Refer back to :ref:`principles` for other ideas.

 .. note:: Clearly label the 'what' and the 'how'